🚨 Scam Guide · 2026

 Key Takeaways

-• The #1 reported scam is the Izmir Adnan Menderes (ADB) Airport Taxi Overcharge
+• The #1 reported scam is The Adnan Menderes Airport Taxi Trick.

 ⚡ Quick Safety Tips

-• AVOID Kemeraltı Bazaar carpet/jewelry shops without prior vetting — r/Turkey 'Turkey trip report February 2025: Multiple scams' (comments/1ixwq20, 2025) documents a $250 victim; for gold visit Konak Kuyumcular Çarşısı with spot-rate prices
+• Avoid Kemeraltı Bazaar carpet/jewelry shops without prior vetting documents a $250 victim; for gold visit Konak Kuyumcular Çarşısı with spot-rate prices.

-• On Alsancak nightlife strip, NEVER follow unsolicited 'friendly local' to a bar — same card-skimming pattern as Alanya documented in r/Alanya 'Be aware of this scam'; pay cash at small bills
+• On Alsancak nightlife strip, Don't follow unsolicited 'friendly local' to a bar — same card-skimming pattern as Alanya documented in; pay cash at small bills.

-• For long-stay apartment rentals, book only Airbnb/Booking/VRBO with platform-verified payment — r/Izmir 'About buying a house' and 'A guy from İzmir is committing fraud worldwide' document the persistent fake-listing fraud ecosystem
+• For long-stay apartment rentals, book only Airbnb/Booking/VRBO with platform-verified payment — and 'A guy from İzmir is committing fraud worldwide' document the persistent fake-listing fraud ecosystem.

 The 6 Scams